vallops99/bootstrap-python-project/README.md

 Next will be described the main reasons of such choices.

 ### What is devbox?
 What is used for? ###
-Devbox is an environment manager, it is based on [Nix](https://nixos.org/) and it is perfect to create a custom, completely isolated, easy to handle, and easy to replicate environment with whatever techonology you are in need.
+Devbox is an environment manager, it is based on [Nix](https://nixos.org/) and it is perfect to create a custom, isolated, easy to handle, and easy to replicate environment with whatever techonology you are in need.
 In this case we create our environment with Python 3.13, uv 0.4.30, ruff 0.7.4, mypy 1.11.2, and pre-commit 4.0.1
 By just typing `devbox shell` in your terminal you start a new Nix shell configured through a devbox.json file (that describes the environment you are in need).